 Parents are invited to end-of-week presentations

 Safety is the number one priority at Bit Space.
-To that end, we make sure to have a better than 10:1 ratio of campers to guides, and even smaller ratios in the wood shop.
-Campers are ever left unattended, and the level of direct supervision depends on what tool they’re using.
+To that end, we make sure to have a better than 5:1 ratio of campers to guides, and even smaller ratios in the woodshop.
+Campers are never left unattended, and the level of direct supervision depends on what tool they’re using.
 Campers are given safety and usage training on all of our tools before using them, and we have procedures in place to ensure safety throughout the shop (see our Code of Conduct form for more information).
 When using tools, campers will always be required to wear eye protection, and we have ear protection available as well.

 By dividing our campers into age groups, we are able to equip our campers with tools, technologies, and techniques in a structured environment appropriate to their developmental level.
-Each week provides a theme that unites the imaginations of all of our campers, yet each age division will engage with that theme in different ways.
-All levels emphasize learning-through-doing in a social environment.
+The levels emphasize learning-through-doing in a social environment.
 Campers work on projects that bridge the physical and digital world and end with an exhibit of their work each Friday!

-Our campers entering their junior high and high school years will determine how they will engage with the week’s theme and choose where and how they will make their contribution to Friday’s exhibition.
+Our campers entering their junior high and high school years will determine how they will engage and contribute to Friday’s exhibition.
 There are very few restrictions as to which tools and technologies they can use.
-Higher level craftsmanship in physical construction, virtual reality technology, new media, and real coding skills are all on the table.
-These campers are paired with our most experienced maker-educators to maximize their potential.
+Higher level craftsmanship in physical construction, 2D design and 3D modeling software programs, digital fabrication (3D printing and laser cutting), virtual reality technology, new media, and real coding skills are all on the table.
+These campers are paired with experienced maker-educators to maximize their potential.